Plant Ecology

 Prospective Students

-The Plant Ecology lab recruits 3-4 seasonal technicians each year, beginning as early as February.
+The Plant Ecology lab is not currently recruiting graduate students.
+However, the lab fills 3-4 seasonal technician positions each year, beginning as early as February.
 The majority of our fieldwork occurs from May through November and includes long-term vegetation monitoring and collecting seeds for our conservation seed bank.

 The ecosystems of Ichauway

 The Jones Center at Ichauway is a non-profit ecological research center located in Baker County, GA.
 The Ichauway property covers 29,000 acres of mostly longleaf pine savanna, but also mixed hardwood forests, riparian hardwood forests, wetlands, and agricultural fields.
 Fifteen miles of the Ichauwaynochaway Creek runs through the property and 13 miles of the Flint River form the eastern boundary.
 Longleaf pine used to cover over 90 million acres in North America, but as of 2010, only approximately 3.4 million acres (~3%) remain.
-The southeast of the U.S. in general and Ichauway specifically boasts a tremendous amount of diversity.
-Over 1,100 vascular plant species and over 370 vertebrate species have been documented on Ichauway.
+The southeastern U.S. in general and Ichauway specifically boasts a tremendous amount of diversity.
+More than 1,100 vascular plant species and more than 370 vertebrate species have been documented on Ichauway.

 Housing